datasciencemasters/go/README.md

   * *Topics:* Visualizing Data, Estimation, Models from Scaling Arguments, Arguments from Probability Models, What you Really Need to Know about Classical Statistics, Data Mining, Clustering, PCA, Map/Reduce, Predictive Analytics
   * *Example Code in:* R, Python, Sage, C, Gnu Scientific Library

-**The definitive guide to Data Science in Python** [IPython Cookbook e-book ```$30```](http://ipython-books.github.io/)
+**The Definitive Guide to Data Science in Python** [IPython Cookbook e-book ```$30```](http://ipython-books.github.io/)
   * *Data Science Topics:* Statistical Data Analysis (pandas, statsmodels, PyMC, R), Machine Learning with scikit-learn, Graphs Analysis with NetworkX, Interactive Data Visualization (matplotlib, Bokeh, seaborn, mpld3, D3.js, Vispy), Signal Processing (SciPy, scikit-image), Numerical Optimization, Simulations of Dynamical Systems
-  * *Advanced Programming Topics:* everything you need to know about the IPython notebook, including the interactive widgets, best practices in interactive computing (git, code quality, unit testing, profiling, code optimization...), high-performance computing (Cython, Numba, CUDA, OpenCL, Julia, and more)
+  * *Advanced Programming Topics for Data Analysis:* everything you need to know about the IPython notebook, including the interactive widgets, best practices in interactive computing (Git, code quality, unit testing, profiling, code optimization...), high-performance computing (Cython, Numba, CUDA, OpenCL, Julia, and more)

 ### A Note About Direction
 This is an introduction geared toward those with at least **a minimum understanding of programming**, and (perhaps obviously) an interest in the components of Data Science (like statistics and distributed computing).